Spring Garden Revival

 Maynard Municipal Ordinances for Brush Removal Equipment Operation & Commercial Service Standards

 Maynard enforces municipal ordinances for brush removal to ensure public safety and community standards.
-Equipment operation is limited to 7:00 AM–8:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—always verify local bylaws.
-Noise and decibel limits apply.
-Commercial operators must be licensed with the Town Clerk, registered as a Home Improvement Contractor for contracts over $1,000 (per MA law), and carry 1M minimum general liability insurance (2M aggregate), workers compensation, and bonding for municipal contracts.
+Equipment operation is generally allowed 7:00 AM–8:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—verify with local bylaws.
+Noise and decibel limits apply, especially near residential areas.
+Commercial operators must be licensed with the Town Clerk, register as a Home Improvement Contractor for contracts over $1,000 (per MA law), and provide proof of insurance (1M minimum, 2M aggregate), bonding, and ISA Arborist certification.
 Work zones require proper traffic control and pedestrian safety measures.
 Code Enforcement handles violations, with penalties for non-compliance.
-For licensing and ordinance questions, contact:
+For ordinance details, contact:

 Maynard Building Inspections Division